awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_invitations.md

 # Managing GuardDuty accounts by invitation<a name="guardduty_invitations"></a>

 To manage accounts outside of your organization, you can use the legacy invitation method\.
-When you use this method, your account is designated as a master account when another account accepts your invitation to become a member account\.
+When you use this method, your account is designated as a administrator account when another account accepts your invitation to become a member account\.

-If your account is not a master account, you can accept an invitation from another account\.
+If your account is not a administrator account, you can accept an invitation from another account\.
 When you accept, your account becomes a member account\.
-An AWS account cannot be a GuardDuty master and member account at the same time\.
+An AWS account cannot be a GuardDuty administrator and member account at the same time\.

-Accounts associated by invitation have the same overall master\-to\-member relationship as accounts associated by AWS Organizations, as described in [Understanding the relationship between GuardDuty master and member accounts](guardduty_accounts.md#master_member_relationships)\.
-However, invitation master account users cannot enable GuardDuty on behalf of associated member accounts or view other non\-member accounts within their AWS Organizations organization\.
+Accounts associated by invitation have the same overall administrator\-to\-member relationship as accounts associated by AWS Organizations, as described in [Understanding the relationship between GuardDuty administrator and member accounts](guardduty_accounts.md#master_member_relationships)\.
+However, invitation administrator account users cannot enable GuardDuty on behalf of associated member accounts or view other non\-member accounts within their AWS Organizations organization\.

 **Important**
 Cross\-Regional data transfer may occur when GuardDuty creates member accounts using this method\.
 In order to verify member accounts' email addresses, GuardDuty uses an email verification service that operates only in the US East \(N\.
 Virginia\) Region\.

-## Designating master and member accounts through invitation \(console\)<a name="guardduty_become_console"></a>
+## Designating administrator and member accounts through invitation \(console\)<a name="guardduty_become_console"></a>

 Use the following procedures to add an account, invite an account, or accept an invitation from another account\.